Pro-Jeffrin/Installation-Guide/README.md

 # Installation-Guides
-Here you can find all Popular packages installation notes!
+Here you will find some of the popular packages's installation notes!